Benjamin-Dobell/ge_tts/README.md

 ### SaveManager

 SaveManager allows modules/files to independently maintain their own saved state, without conflicting with other saved state from other modules/files.

+### SaveManager

+SaveManager allows modules/files to independently maintain their own saved state, without conflicting with other saved state from other modules/files.

 ### TableUtils